ozoneplatform/ozp-iwc/docs/iwc_guide/additional_guides/app_integration_guide/connecting_iwc_client_to_an_iwc_bus.md

     peerUrl: http://ozone-development.github.io/iwc
 });
 ```
  On instantiation, the client will asynchronously connect.
-Operating using the connected client is done as a callback function in `client.connected(function(){...})`.
+Any client calls made prior to the client's connection will be queued and ran once connected.
+ To perform operations bound by the client connection, the `connect` promise can be called.

 ```
 var client = new ozpIwc.Client({
     peerUrl: http://ozone-development.github.io/iwc
 });

-client.connected(function(){
+client.connect().then(function(){
-   ... // IWC usage goes in here
+   ... // connection dependent code
 });
 ```